 Learn more about our rammers in our FAQ section below.

-- United Rentals offers three different sizes — small, medium and large.
-Small rammer compactors should be used for the most narrow areas, such as around pipelines or small trenches.
-Medium-size and large-size jumping jack rammers are designed for larger areas such as preparing concrete sites or driveways.
+United Rentals offers three different sizes — small, medium and large.
+Small rammer compactors should be used for the narrowest areas, such as around pipelines or small trenches.
+Medium and large jumping jack rammers are designed for larger areas, such as preparing concrete sites or driveways.